Last Updated: June 3, 2025 by TRUiC Team

 For help with completing the form, visit our Louisiana Articles of Organization guide.

-If you’re expanding your existing LLC to the State of Louisiana, you will need to form a foreign LLC.
+If you’re expanding your existing business to the state of Louisiana, you’ll need to register as a foreign limited liability company (LLC).

 Step 4: Create a Louisiana LLC Operating Agreement